On this day 1453…England loses Bordeaux

-Aged at least 66, a veteran of the battle of Verneuil, the Siege of Orléans and numerous other scrapes and chevauchée, he was the last great lord in England to whom the battles of Henry V and the Duke of Bedford really meant anything anymore.
+Aged at least 66, a veteran of the battle of Verneuil, the Siege of Orléans and numerous other scrapes and chevauchée, he was the last great lord in England to whom the battles of Henry V and the Duke of Bedford were not a distant memory.

 Landing in October 1452 they took the French by surprise.
 Charles had been expecting an attack but had mustered his forces in Normandy as he thought it the most likely landing place (unlike Adolf Hitler 500 years later).
 Bordeaux was swiftly recaptured from the weakened garrison and most of Gascony was in English hands again by the end of the year, allowing the wine fleet to sail once more.

 Charles though quickly turned his armies southwards and by summer 1453 was raiding the country and investing English castles.
 When the castle of Castillon was besieged in early July, Talbot gathered his small force and set out to relieve the fort.

 The subsequent battle pitted the famed English archer against the new power on the battlefield – blackpowder.
 The French had a strong and well-entrenched artillery park protecting their siege works and the English advanced straight into it, Talbot having attacked impetuously and on faulty intelligence.

 Cannonballs scythed through the English ranks killing six men at a time and in the mêlée Talbot was unhorsed and despatched with an axe they say.
 Around 4,000 Englishmen were killed, wounded or captured.
 By comparison the French had just 100 or so casualties; it was a Crécy or Agincourt in reverse.